FreeKingU/Market_adjustment-/README.md

 ## Overview

-The purpose of the project is to utilize housing data for a particular area and to predict whether a person should sell their house or keep their house.
+Our goal is to use data from SPM 500 in order to analyze and predict whether it is better to sell or hold on to stock shares based on opening and closing prices.